tracer-monrepos/SSFAcomparisonPaper/Python_analysis/RUN_DOCKER.md

 Open *Terminal.app* (macOS) or *PowerShell* (Win10) or a shell (Linux).

 #### Load image
-Run
+To load the image from disk, run
-`docker image load --input path/ssfa_comparison.tar`.
+`docker image load --input path/ssfa_comparison.tar`
 `path` is where the image is located on your disk.
 On macOS and Win10 instead of specifying the path to /ssfa_comparison.tar, it is possible to simply drag and drop into the Terminal/Command Prompt window.

 #### Run container
 Run the image with
-`docker run -p 8888:8888 ssfa_comparison`.
+`docker run -p 8888:8888 ssfa_comparison`
 The option `-p` allows you to specify the port.

 #### Open the web interface